h4tem/SuperTuxKart-RL/README.md

 # SuperTuxKart-RL
-Reinforcement Learning project on SuperTuxKart
+Reinforcement Learning project on SuperTuxKart [in construction]